arun-kr-reddy/notes/life.md

 ![](./media/life/total_daily_energy_expenditure.png)
 - avoiding weights because you don't want to become "huge" is like avoiding going for a jog in the park because you're afraid of winning the Boston marathon

-## quotes
-- *if you crush a cockroach you're a hero, if you crush a beautiful butterfly you're a villain, morals have aesthetic criteria* (Friedrich Nietzsche)
-- *just because you can afford it doesn't mean you should buy it* (Suze Orman)
-- *AI can only replace you if your work is already done and readily accessible over the internet, AI cannot replace novelty*

 ## [second brain](https://fortelabs.com/blog/basboverview/)
 - *our brains are for having ideas, not storing them*
 - **second brain:** an external, centralized, digital repository for the things one learns and the resources from which they come